noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

   Authoring the gameobject mode that the entity is based on, and runtime is the preview of the entity that will be created!
 You can also have multiple inspectors with different authoring settings!
 - Click Window > Entities > Hierarchy to get the entities hierarchy window!
-- Bust can be disabled or re-enabled with Jobs > Burst > Enable Compilation
+- Burst can be disabled or re-enabled with Jobs > Burst > Enable Compilation.
+You may want to do this to get more helpful error messages.